Michael-Matta1/windows-utilities-tweaks/Copy Path Without Quotes/README.md

 ## Extra: Full-Option Context Menu

-If you prefer the context menu to display all options directly without needing to click **"Show more options"**, this is a guide to follow:
+If you prefer the context menu to display all options directly without needing to click **"Show more options"**, this is a good guide to follow:
 **Recommended:** Use the Registry Editor method (the first method described in the video).

 [Watch the tutorial here](https://www.youtube.com/watch?v=klVbfbTOVP8&t)